 It was a slow and painful process reeling in each bite on the line.

-Of course, nowadays we just head to the fish market.
+Of course, nowadays we just head to the fish market or local grocery store.

-This is a great recipe to make not just in the summer, but year-round.
+This is the best crab cake recipe to make not just in the summer, but year-round.

 How should I serve classic Old Bay crab cakes?

-Sometimes, I will serve these crab cakes on a sandwich roll with a spicy chipotle mayonnaise and fresh greens.
+Sometimes, I will serve a crab cake sandwich on a roll with a spicy chipotle mayonnaise and fresh greens.

 This recipe is really versatile because you can serve it with just about any summer vegetable!